Followers

 A Promising Beginning

-The most famous father-son duo of the American Revolution would be the Franklins: famed scientist, publisher, philosopher, and diplomat Benjamin Franklin and his son, William Franklin.
-As with everything Franklin, this tale is complex and twisted and somehow evokes the tragedy of a war that was as much a civil conflict as a revolution.
-William lived under his father's shadow, who was arguably the most celebrated and famous man of his age - a truly international celebrity.
-William played a pivotal role in some of Franklin's most famous exploits (the electricity experiment for one) but received little to no credit or mention.
-Living under the shadow of a famous father had both pros and cons.
-The often parsimonious Ben Franklin paid for William to attend the prestigious Inns at Court where he read the law.
-This launched him in a career that, had the British won the war, would have marked him as one of the premier men of the Empire.
+The most famous father-son duo of the American Revolution is the Franklins: famed scientist, publisher, philosopher, and diplomat Benjamin Franklin and his son, William Franklin.
+As with everything about Franklin, this tale is complex and twisted, evoking the tragedy of a war that was as much a civil conflict as a revolution.
+William lived in his father's shadow, who was arguably the most celebrated and renowned man of his age - a truly international celebrity.
+William played a pivotal role in some of Franklin's most famous exploits (the electricity experiment, for instance) but received little to no credit or recognition.
+Living under the shadow of a famous father had both advantages and disadvantages.
+The often frugal Ben Franklin paid for William to attend the prestigious Inns at Court, where he studied law.
+This launched him into a career that, had the British won the war, would have marked him as one of the Empire's premier men.

 Founding Father Benjamin Franklin